Zemke/starter-node-angular/README.md

 Just run `gulp`.
 It concatenates all files in `/css` and all `*.min.css` files in `bower_components/` to one CSS file in `public/css/css.css`.
 The same with JavaScript files.
 The final CSS and JS files will be loaded into the page.
 You don't have to do anything.
 Just keep your front-end files in `css/` and `js/`.
 Use the [Livereload Browser Extension](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions) to automatically refresh the browser upon changes to the files in those two directories.
 The server will also automatically be restarted upon any change of a back-end file.

 ### dist
-Run `geulp dist`.
+Run `gulp dist`.
 Like dev, excepts JS and CSS are also minified and anything you need will be put to a `dist/` directory.
 Go the folder and start with `node server.js`.

 ## Technologies